Message for our friends and clients More Information

-This is where clear CTA's help to eliminate any confusion and create an understandable line of action for the consumer to move forward and purchase or submit their information to be contacted.
+This is where clear CTA's help to eliminate any confusion, and create an understandable line of action for the consumer to move forward, purchase, or submit their information to be contacted.

-CTA's should be set apart from normal website content paragraphs, perhaps in a heading format so as to make it clear that this is an actionable item.
+CTA's should be set apart from normal website content paragraphs, perhaps in a heading or button format, so as to make it clear this is an actionable item.

 Proper Keywords & Phrases

-When writing content for offline or online marketing, keywords and related phrases will occur naturally pending the written content is descriptive using product, service names, related attributes, or key features & benefits.
+When writing content for offline or online marketing, keywords and related phrases will occur naturally pending the written content is descriptive using product details, service names, related attributes, or key features & benefits.